-Our Lady of the Rosary (OLR) generally baptizes on Sundays at 1:00 PM, after the noon mass.
+Our Lady of the Rosary (OLR) generally baptizes on the 2nd and 4th Sundays of the month at 1:00 PM, after the noon mass.
 Baptisms are in the community, usually with three to five other families.

 What parents need to know: